 It’s Not Over in the Aloha State

-February 14, 2013 by Adrian Matanza, Senior Regional Field Organizer
+February 14, 2013 by Adrian Matanza, Regional Field Director

 This week, the Hawaii State Legislature reached a key legislative deadline in the 2013 session – scheduling a hearing for all bills referred to two committees.
 HB1109, the marriage equality bill, did not clear this procedural hurdle; as a result, although there are several procedural mechanisms by which the Legislature could move the bill this year, the more likely outcome is that marriage equality will be placed on hold for the remainder of 2013.